MediaRadar’s new product helps event organizers maximize sales – TechCrunch

 These customer groups might actually be one and the same, as plenty of companies (including TechCrunch) see both advertising and events as part of their business.
 In fact, Krizelman said customer demand “basically pushed us into this business.

-He also suggested that that after years of seeing traditional ad dollars shifting into digital, “the money is now moving out of digital into events.”
+He also suggested that after years of seeing traditional ad dollars shifting into digital, “the money is now moving out of digital into events.”

 If you’re organizing a trade show, you can use MediaRadar Events to learn about the overall size of the market, and then see who’s been purchasing sponsorships and exhibitor booths at similar events.